nobel002/NeuraNet.cs/README.md

 ## TODO
-- [ ] Considere wheter to use `System.Double` or `System.Decimal`...
+- [X] Considere wheter to use `System.Double` or `System.Decimal`...
 This might impact speed and also might affect precision.
 (As in the decimal system might have a theoretical better precision as the numbers can become more acurate.)
+We will use System.float, as mathf is probably faster and the theoretical precesion will probably never be reached due to the training algorithm.
 - [ ] so make the used variable a `<T>` variable and pass it as an argument so I can compile three versions: a `float`, `double` and `decimal` one.
 - [ ] make a published version.
 - [ ] Fix the `.gitignore` file